 The luggage closes via metal clasps, but the keys are already lost.

 An almost similar look and feel as above, this Samsonite Streamline luggage is another great find.
 The rawhide exterior of this train case and suitcase set is kept in exceptionally good condition.
 Minor scuffing and small scratches due to use, but you’d have to take a very close look to notice.
 The best part?
 It has keys!

 The nylon lining is intact and beautiful.
 The suitcase has side pockets, a divider, and two tie straps free of stain, tears, or loose stitches.

 The train case has one main pocket and comes with an interior drawer.
 The lid is fitted with an interior mirror that’s still very clear and free of chips and scratches.

 At 13.5 x 8.5 x 7.5 inches for the train case and 21.25 x 13.5 x 7 inches for the suitcase, this lovely pair is a great tandem for a classy weekend trip.
 Both are fitted with brass snaps and hinges that are working perfectly.

 This beautiful Loyal, New York set has no smell, no wear, no scratches or scuffs.
 It’s almost as good as new with all the charm of antique luggage in the 50s.
 It’s more than double what you’ll pay for the first two sets in this list, but it’s an incredibly rare find and worth the money.

-The brass hardware are all working and free of rust and damaging abrasion.
-The satin interiors are pristine and decorated with an ivory trim.
+The brass hardware is all working and free of rust and damaging abrasion.
+The satin interiors are pristine and decorated with ivory trim.